scrabbletank/farhome-rules/rulesdoc.md

 ### Advanced

 #### Armor Mastery
-*Requires Armor Expert, 3 Strength, 8th Level*
+*Requires Armor Expert, 3 strength, 8th Level*

 You take no penalties from wearing armor.
 When making a defense roll you may reroll 1 defense die, taking the new value.